 In 1990, rainstorms brought to the surface some petroleum that had accumulated underground leak from leaking pipes and small overfills of trucks at the tank farm since it was built in 1965.
 The contaminated groundwater and fumes/oil sheens at the surface caused property values in the nearby Mantua subdivision to nosedive.
 Star Enterprises (half-owned by Texaco) purchased numerous homes in the neighborhood (it owned 120 houses in 1998, and still owned 31 houses in 2007), and offered financial incentives to homeowners and the community for decades.
 The strategy worked - Mantua has stayed a high-value neighborhood while the groundwater has been pumped to the surface and the contaminants removed.17

-Pipelines are cost-effective for shipping large quantities of refined petroleum products to a few destinations.
-Except for airports receiving jet fuel directly, most gasoline and distillates finish their journey in a truck.
-Tanker trucks transport gasoline from an oil terminal to a gasoline station, and carry heating oil directly to individual houses.
+Pipelines are cost-effective for shipping large quantities of refined petroleum products to a few destinations, but not to end customers such as gas stations.
+Except for airports that receive jet fuel directly, most gasoline and distillates such as heating oil finish their journey in a truck.

-- In contrast, most natural gas is piped all the way to the customer's house or business.
-There are some exceptions - Liquified Petroleum Gas (LPG) can be shipped in railroad tanker cars, and compressed propane gas is transported via truck to refill tanks at houses/businesses that are not connected directly to pipelines.
+In contrast, most natural gas is delivered via pipeline all the way to the customer's house or business.
+There are some exceptions - Liquified Petroleum Gas (LPG) can be shipped in railroad tanker cars and trucks, and compressed propane gas is transported via truck to refill tanks at houses/businesses that are not connected directly to pipelines.
 In addition, customers with backyard grills handle the last leg of some propane transport, by exchanging propane tanks at hardware and other stores to get refills.

 The small quantities of oil that condense at natural gas wells in the Appalachian Plateau rarely justify construction of a pipeline:18